Angelic Energy customers moved to British Gas: FAQs & details

 If you're a pay-as-you-go customer, your credit will not transfer to the new supplier.
 You should use up the credit currently on your key and/or card before activating and using the new ones that will be sent to you.

 3. Will the price I pay for energy increase with the new supplier?

 Initially, your rates will either be matched or reduced by the new supplier.
 If you are currently on a fixed-rate tariff, your rates are guaranteed until the end of your Angelic Energy contract.

 Customers on variable tariffs are likely to see their rates increase in the future if the wholesale cost of energy rises.
-The standard variable tariff with the new supplier would cost the average household in London around £1,046 per year.
-These rates are expected to increase in April when Ofgem re-evaluates the energy price cap.

 4. Will my Angelic Energy smart meter still work?

 Your smart meter will continue to work.
 However, it may lose its ‘smart’ functionality.
 Once the switch takes place, you will need to provide meter readings to the new supplier.
 Your In-Home Display (IHD) may also stop working temporarily.

 The new supplier plans to install new SMETS2 smart meters for all affected customers in 2021.
 These meters will be compatible with all energy suppliers.